Within the Cards’ Meanings section, I give each card one or more category.

 On this page, you can see the cards group into their different thematic categories and what each one refers to.

-The Petit Lenormand contains three Significator Cards: the Child, the Lord and the Lady.
+The Petit Lenormand contains three Significator Cards: the Child, the Gentleman and the Lady.
 One of these three cards will be selected to represent the seeker in the reading.

 The Child card will be used for a querent of either gender if they are aged <18.
 It is important to remember that the young person need not be the questioner.
 If a mother asks if her child will settle into her new school, the Child is the Significator by virtue of the question.